sesamiapp/devportal/docs/sesami-sdk/learn-by-doing.md

 });
 ```

-💡 **Tip:** There are several ways to handle day availabilities.
-One approach is to fetch the availabilities for each day only when it's selected.
-Alternatively, you could collect all availabilities in a single array and then filter it to find specific data.
-In this example, I chose to store all availabilities in a large object, using date keys for quick access.
-This method allows for efficient lookups by date.

 ## Getting Availabilities

-now that we got our days rendered and we stored all the availabilities, its time to render our available slot but before that lets take look at the slot structure
+Now that we’ve rendered our days and stored availabilities, it’s time to render available slots!
+Before that, let’s look at the slot structure.

 ### Slot Object Structure